dilfuza97/Python/README.md

 # Python_flask
-The First Jenkinsfile is flaskex python
+The First Jenkinsfile is flaskex